tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 <img src="images/init_screen.png" width="318" height="197">

-In the "Connect to QSB Encoder Reader" dialog, select an appropriate port name in `COM Port:`, set other configuratoin items accordingly, and press the `Connect` button.
+In the "Connect to QSB Encoder Reader" dialog, select an appropriate port name in `COM Port:`, set other configuration items accordingly, and press the `Connect` button.

 <img src="images/connect_dialog.png">

-If the connection to your QSB-D is successful, the application starts to continuously read the position from the encoder and show it in the main window.
+If connection to your QSB-D is successful, the application starts to continuously read the current position from the encoder and show it in the main window.

 <img src="images/screenshot.png" width="318" height="197">